alco/objc.string/README.md

 While developing it, I drew inspiration from [Underscore.string][1], Python's [string methods][2] and my own experience with strings.

 This is an early development version.
 I'd love to hear your feedback and suggestions.
-If you'd like to have a certain function added, please open a new issue or send a pull request ;)
+If you'd like to have a certain operation added, please open a new issue or send a pull request ;)

   [1]: https://github.com/epeli/underscore.string
   [2]: http://docs.python.org/library/stdtypes.html#string-methods